Promising Practices in Community-based Mental Health Promotion

 Quick Facts

-• This funding is part of a $100 million federal government investment provided in Budget 2021 to support projects that promote mental health and prevent mental illness in populations disproportionately effected by the COVID-19 pandemic.
+• This funding was part of a $100 million federal government investment provided in Budget 2021 to support projects that promote mental health and prevent mental illness in populations disproportionately effected by the COVID-19 pandemic.

 • Mental health promotion and mental illness prevention are critical components for well-being and can help reduce demands on the health care system.
-Community-based projects focussed on mental health promotion have the potential to improve health outcomes over the life course.
+Community-based projects focused on mental health promotion have the potential to improve health outcomes over the life course.

 • Renison University College, at the University of Waterloo, is hosting a Knowledge Development and Exchange Hub (KDE Hub) for Mental Health Promotion to support the projects funded through this investment, helping to build a community with shared interests in optimizing mental health promotion and mental illness prevention across Canada.